Derbydown Homestead

 Derbydown Homestead, also known as the Abraham Marshall House and Birthplace of Humphry Marshall, is a historic home located in West Bradford Township, Chester County, Pennsylvania.
 The original house was built in 1707, as a one-room, three bay, 1 1/2-story stone structure.
-It was later enlarged to have a gabrel roof.
+It was later enlarged to have a gambrel roof.
 In 1764, it was enlarged again to 2 1/2 stories with stone and brick construction, and the roof modified to a gable roof with pent eve.
 Also on the property is a large barn with a gambrel roof.
 It was first owned by Abraham Marshall, founder of the Bradford Friends Meetinghouse, which met in the house from 1722 to 1727.
-Marshall was the father of botanist Humphry Marshall, who was born at the house in 1722.